jamescherti/minimal-emacs.d/README.md

-# *minimal-emacs.d* - A Customizable Emacs `init.el` and `early-init.el` that Provides Better Defaults and Faster Startup
+# *minimal-emacs.d* - A Customizable Emacs `init.el` and `early-init.el` for Better Defaults and Optimized Startup
 ![Build Status](https://github.com/jamescherti/minimal-emacs.d/actions/workflows/ci.yml/badge.svg)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

+## Introduction

-The **minimal-emacs.d** project is a lightweight and optimized Emacs base (`init.el` and `early-init.el`) that **gives you full control over your configuration** (without the complexity of, for instance, Doom Emacs or Spacemacs).
+The **minimal-emacs.d** project is a lightweight and optimized Emacs base (`init.el` and `early-init.el`) that **gives you full control over your configuration** without the complexity of Doom Emacs or Spacemacs.
 It provides better defaults, an optimized startup, and a clean foundation for building your own vanilla Emacs setup.

 Building the *minimal-emacs.d* `init.el` and `early-init.el` was the result of **extensive research and testing** to fine-tune the best parameters and optimizations for an Emacs configuration. *(More information about the *minimal-emacs.d* features can be found here: [Features](#features).)*

+If this helps your workflow, please show your support by **⭐ starring minimal-emacs.d on GitHub** to help more Emacs users discover its benefits.

+### Looking for the ideal starter kit to customize Emacs?

+The *minimal-emacs.d* project is:

+* **Minimal yet effective:** A solid starting point.
+* **Better defaults:** Improved settings for usability, UI, garbage collection, and built-in packages.
+* **0 packages loaded / No forced modes:** Unlike other frameworks, *minimal-emacs.d* does not impose modes or require packages. **You have full control** over which global or minor modes to enable.
+* **Customizable foundation:** Designed to be extended, not replaced.
+This README offers extensive recommendations for customizing your configuration.

 The *minimal-emacs.d* project includes two initialization files:

 - `early-init.el`: Loaded early in the Emacs startup process, before the graphical interface is initialized.
 Introduced in Emacs 27, this file configures settings that influence startup performance and GUI behavior prior to package loading.
 - `init.el`: Loaded after the graphical interface is initialized.
 This file contains user customizations, including variable settings, package loading, mode configurations, and keybindings.

 Excluding empty lines, comments, and docstrings, the minimal-emacs.d configuration is approximately 450 lines long.
 It does not introduce additional functionality beyond offering improved default settings.
-The user retains full control over which packages to install and which modes to enable.
+You retain full control over which packages to install and which modes to enable.

 Emacs comes with many well-designed defaults, but it also retains some less-than-ideal settings, often due to historical constraints or legacy compatibility.
 The purpose of *minimal-emacs.d* is to offer refined defaults that improve both usability and performance, replacing long-standing Emacs settings that no longer serve modern workflows well.